Victor Y. Wang

 Notes on zeta ratio stabilization, 24 pages.
 This extends a breakthrough of Bergström–Diaconu–Petersen–Westerland and Miller–Patzt–Petersen–Randal-Williams from moments to ratios.
 We also give a general axiomatization of the argument.
 The appendix discusses some other geometric families one might want to look at.

-Asymptotic growth of translation-dilation orbits, 32 pages, submitted.
+Asymptotic growth of translation-dilation orbits, 32 pages.
 This overcomes difficulties in some adelic harmonic analysis of Tanimoto–Tschinkel, and thereby establishes Manin's conjecture for equivariant compactifications of the ax+b group in "geometric generality over Q", although we leave delicate secondary terms unresolved in general.
 We introduce new local coordinates at all places, based on new geometric observations along the boundary divisor of the compactification.
 Leading-order computations in the spirit of arXiv:2108.03396 then pave the way for further progress.

-Diagonal cubic forms and the large sieve, 23 pages, submitted.
+Diagonal cubic forms and the large sieve, 23 pages.
 In a GRH application of Hooley highlighted elsewhere by Bombieri, this paper replaces GRH with an average large-sieve hypothesis.
 The structure of the proof informs some of our later work, such as arXiv:2108.03396 and arXiv:2108.03398.
 On the other hand, the application itself is of much classical interest, and weakening GRH is the main focus of the paper and its appendices.

 Prime Hasse principles via Diophantine second moments, 22 pages, accepted to JAMR.
 In the setting of sums of three cubes, this crystallizes some insights of Ghosh, Sarnak, and Diaconu, and pushes them to some natural limits (in the absence of higher-than-second moments).
 This paper uses Poisson summation, many local calculations, positivity, and the Selberg upper-bound sieve.

-Paucity phenomena for polynomial products (with Max Wenqiang Xu), 7 pages, submitted.
+Paucity phenomena for polynomial products (with Max Wenqiang Xu), Bull.
+Lond.
+Math.
+Soc.
+56 (2024), no. 8, 2718–2726.
 We resolve a natural Diophantine paucity problem inspired by arXiv:2207.11758.

-Partial sums of typical multiplicative functions over short moving intervals (with Mayank Pandey and Max Wenqiang Xu), Algebra Number Theory 18 (2024), 389–408.
+Partial sums of typical multiplicative functions over short moving intervals (with Mayank Pandey and Max Wenqiang Xu), Algebra Number Theory 18 (2024), no. 2, 389–408.
 We make some progress on a question of Harper, obtaining in some sense near-optimal results, but leave a critical epsilon-sized range open.

 Families and dichotomies in the circle method, Ph.D.
 Thesis, Princeton University, 2022.
 URL: http://arks.princeton.edu/ark:/88435/dsp01rf55zb86g (in Princeton's DataSpace).
 An unofficial single-spaced version (131 pages), differing mostly in the page numbering, can be found here (with main source here and full source here).